- Search The Registry

 With the gravest concern for the explosive and dangerous condition created by this decision and inflamed by outside meddlers: We reaffirm our reliance on the Constitution as the fundamental law of the land.
 We decry the Supreme Court's encroachments on rights reserved to the States and to the people, contrary to established law and to the Constitution.
 We commend the motives of those States, which have declared the intention to resist forced integration by any lawful means.
 We pledge ourselves to use all lawful means to bring about a reversal of this decision, which is contrary to the Constitution, and to prevent the use of force in its implementation.

-White house response to the Southern Manifesto was demonstrated eighteen months later when President Eisenhower used federal troops to integrate schools in Little Rock, Arkansas.
+The White House response to the Southern Manifesto was demonstrated eighteen months later when President Eisenhower used federal troops to integrate schools in Little Rock, Arkansas.

 Historic U.S. Cases 1690-1993: